 Conflicts with Portfolio Companies.
 In certain instances, members of the Investment Team and officers and employees of the Adviser may serve as board members of certain portfolio companies and, in that capacity, willbe required to make decisions that they consider to be in the best interests of the portfolio company.
-In certain circumstances, such as in situations involving bankruptcy or near insolvency of the portfolio company, actionsthat may be in the best interests of the portfolio company may not be in the best interests of the Fund, and vice versa.
-Accordingly, in these situations, there may be conflicts of interest between an individual's duties as a member of the Investment Team or officer or employee of the Adviser and such individual's duties as a board member of the portfolio company.
+In certain circumstances, such as in situations involving bankruptcy or near insolvency of the portfolio company, actionsthat may be in the best interests of the portfolio company, actionsthat may be in the best interests of the portfolio company, actionsthat may be in the best interests of the portfolio company actionsthat may be in the best interests of the portfolio company, actionsthat Accordingly, in these situations, there may be conflicts of interest between an individual's duties as a member of the Investment Team or officer or employee of the Adviser and such individual's duties as a board member of the portfolio company.
 Additionally, the Adviser or affiliates of the Adviser may enter into transactions with a portfolio company (for example, a property lease), which may create a conflict of interest.
 While it is generally expected that any such transaction would be on arm's length terms, it is possible that the portfolio company may pay higher fees or receive fewer benefits in the transaction than it would if the counterparty to the transaction were a third party.